KBNLwikimedia/KB-Wiki-Stats-Graphs/stories/Three reuse indicators for KB images in Wikimedia platforms, in a historical perspective (2013-2022).md

 * There is still a lot of room for more image donations in the coming years, because there are still tens of thousands of royalty-free images available in both online and offline KB services that are definitely suitable for Wikimedia Commons.
 In 2023, for example, many thousands of images of broadsheets, medieval manuscripts, penny prints and alba amicorum are planned.
 There is therefore still sufficient room for this KPI to grow considerably.
 * Er is in de komende jaren nog veel ruimte voor meer beelddonaties, want er zijn in zowel online als offline KB-diensten nog tienduizenden rechtenvrije beelden beschikbaar die zonder meer geschikt zijn voor Wikimedia Commons.
 Zo staan in 2023 o.a. nog vele duizenden beelden van plano's, middeleeuwse handschriften, centsprenten en alba amicorum in de planning.
 Er dus nog voldoende ruimte om deze KPI flink te laten doorgroeien.

-### 2) The number of unique Wikipedia articles that use those images
+### 2) The number of unique Wikipedia articles using those KB images

 Wikipedia writers use our images to illustrate articles.
 On 12/20/2022, I measured the number of unique Wikipedia articles (in all language versions) using those images:
 De schrijvers van Wikipedia gebruiken onze beelden om artikelen te illustreren.
 Op 20-12-2022 heb ik het aantal unieke Wikipedia-artikelen (in alle taalversies) dat gebruik maakt van die beelden gemeten: